ZenHubHQ/zenhub-enterprise/virtual-machine/README.md

-  --restore       BACKUP_NAME     Restore from a backup in /opt/snapshots --support-bundle                Generate a support bundle --sshkey                        Add an SSH key manually --vmware-staticip               Configure a static IP for VMware instance --vmware-dhcp                   Configure DHCP for VMware instance --zhe2-migrate  BUNDLE_NAME     Migrate ZHE2 data to this ZHE3 instance
+  --restore       BACKUP_NAME     Restore from a backup in /opt/snapshots --support-bundle                Generate a support bundle --sshkey                        Add an SSH key manually --staticip                      Configure VM to use static IP --dhcp                          Configure VM to use DHCP --version                       Display ZenHub Version --zhe2-migrate  BUNDLE_NAME     Migrate ZHE2 data to this ZHE3 instance (deprecated in ZHE 3.2.0+)

 More details about ZenHub configuration can be found at: https://github.com/ZenHubHQ/zenhub-enterprise/tree/master/virtual-machine
 ```

 ## 8. Logs

 ZenHub Logs are available `/var/log/zenhub/<type>.<service_name>.log`, archived daily as